drunomics/nuxtjs-drupal-ce/README.md

   `$$$NAME$$$` is replaced by the menu name being fetched.
 To enable menu fetching, un-comment the nuxtServerInit action in `store/init.js`.

+- `useLocalizedMenuEndpoint`: If enabled, the menu endpoint will use a language prefix as configured by [nuxtjs/i18n](https://i18n.nuxtjs.org) module.
+Defaults to `true`.

 - `useProxy`: If set to `dev-only` and nuxt is in dev-mode, the module automatically configures `/api` to the Drupal backend via [@nuxtjs/proxy](https://github.com/nuxt-community/proxy-module) and uses it instead of